North Carolina State University: Athletic facilities

 The stadium property is 3.4 mi northwest of the Memorial Bell Tower.
-Both Carter–Finley Stadium and the PNC Arena are located there.
+Both Carter–Finley Stadium and the Lenovo Center are located there.
 Aside from the two stadiums, the property is mainly open space used for event parking.
 The property borders the North Carolina State Fair to the North and hosts tailgating parties before NC State football games.
 Located on campus, Reynolds Coliseum is now home to all services of ROTC and several Wolfpack teams, including women's basketball, women's volleyball, women's gymnastics, and men's wrestling.

 Student life

 Many residence halls host events, though alcohol policies are strictly enforced.

 Witherspoon Student Center (A.K.A.
 Student Center Annex) houses an African American Cultural Center which has an art gallery and a library.
-The cultural center moved to its current location in Witherspoon in 1991, having formerly been located in the Print Shop.
+The cultural center moved to its current location in Witherspoon in 1991, having formerly been in the Print Shop.
 Witherspoon also houses Student Media and a multicultural student affairs office.

 Student life at North Carolina State University includes opportunities in a diverse range of activities and organizations.
-These include multicultural groups, arts groups, political and social action groups, service and professional groups, religious groups, Greek organizations, sports and recreation groups, academic and professional groups, and special interest groups such as the Clogging Team, the Film Society, the Judo Club, the Equestrian Club, and the Black Finesse Modeling Troupe.
+These include multicultural groups, arts groups, political and social action groups, service and professional groups, religious groups, Greek organizations, sports and recreation groups, academic and professional groups, and special interest groups such as the Clogging Team, the Film Society, the Judo Club, the Equestrian Club, the Herpetology Club, and the Black Finesse Modeling Troupe.

 Residence life

 Thirty-five percent of full-time undergraduate students live on campus in one of nineteen residence halls.
+First year students are required to live in University Housing.
 Most residence halls provide events that acclimate incoming students to the college experience.
 Many residence halls house villages, such as Honors Village in the Quad, Global Village in Alexander Hall, Engineering Village in Sullivan, Impact Leadership Village in Bowen Hall, WISE in Lee Hall, Arts Village in Turlington Hall, First Year Commons in Owen and Tucker Hall, and Black Male Initiative in Avent Ferry.
 The residence hall or residence hall area has an elected council to provide for local event programming and an outlet for student concerns.
 Collectively, representatives from each hall make up the Inter-Residence Council which represents the on-campus residence-life community as a whole.

 University housing facilities are divided into four areas: East Campus, Central Campus, West Campus, and University Apartments.

-East Campus

-East Campus consists of ten residence halls.
-They are among the oldest residence halls at the university.
-Clark Dining Hall serves most of East Campus.